 (A bit of back story: the ski area is riddled with loops of mountain bike trail, as you can see on this map.
 The fork in the no-name trail is actually where the trail arrives at the outer point of a big hairpin turn.
 If you take the left fork and stay on the bike trail as it meanders downward, you’ll wind up at the base of the ski area.
 If you take the right fork and follow those turns, you’ll wind up at the upper tram terminal.
 But plowing straight up the run, following the obvious path, is way faster.)

 At the top of the ski run is the upper tram terminal (at 35 deg.
 11.738 min.
 N, 106 deg.
 26.030 min.
-W) and the new restaurant (as of early August 2019, not yet open for business).
+W) and restaurant.
 Once there you have multiple options for loop hikes.
 You can take one of several trails that trend northward along the crest of the Sandias, then use other trails (including the Challenge Trail) to get back to your car.
 Or you can take the Crest Trail south to the south end of the 10K Trail and follow that northward—since the trailhead is where you parked.
 Or just retrace your steps to keep it short and sweet.
-As a guess, this hike is 1 1/4 miles each way.
+As a guess, this last option is 1 1/4 miles each way.